 2. 10 things that you can do, such as playing a musical instrument or speaking a non-native language

 3. Describe three achievements that you are proud of.

 4. Two of your past mistakes and what you have learnt from them.

 5. Describe your weaknesses and think of how to improve them.
 These weaknesses should be changeable.

 When you feel doubtful or negative about yourself, take out the list and read through it to remind yourself that these aspects of your life need to be celebrated.

-By untangling our self-worth from work, it is easier for us to bounce back when things do not go well at work because we have other parts of our lives to cushion us from the blow of a career setback!
+By untangling our self-worth from work, it is easier to bounce back when things do not go well at work because we have other parts of our lives to cushion us from a career setback!